peterstavrou/django-img-optimizer/README.md

 Pass in any `<img>` attribute by wrapping it between  single quotes `'`.

-You can use variables with the `optimize_image` template tag that have been passed through `include` by using the built-in Django filter [add](https://docs.djangoproject.com/en/5.0/ref/templates/builtins/#add).
+You can use variables with the `optimize_image` template tag that have been passed through `include` by using the built-in Django filter <a href="https://docs.djangoproject.com/en/5.0/ref/templates/builtins/#add" target="_blank">add</a>.

 **Example:**

-In index.html
+index.html

-    {% include 'partial/example.html' with image_name='logo'  %}
+    {% include 'partials/include.html' with image_name='logo'  %}

-In example.html
+include.html

     {% with src='"images/'|add:image_name|add:'.jpg"' %}
         {% optimized_image 'src='|add:src %}